hujun-open/pyigdc/README.md

 This is a UPnP IGDv1 command line client/lib in python.

-All IGDv1 actions are supported.
+Only IGDv1 actions in WANIPConnection service are supported.

 Target for developer and protocol testing.